Achievable logoAchievable logo

 Offering diversified investment choices

-Section 404(c) requires plans to provide access to enough investments to allow plan participants to create diversified portfolios.
-At least three investment alternatives must be provided, each with a unique risk and return profile.
-Legal analysts generally agree offering a broad-based* equity (stock) fund, a broad-based bond fund, and a money market fund meets this standard.
+Section 404(c) requires plans to offer enough investment choices for participants to build diversified portfolios.
+At least three investment alternatives must be provided, each with a different risk-and-return profile.
+Legal analysts generally agree that offering a broad-based* equity (stock) fund, a broad-based bond fund, and a money market fund meets this standard.

 *Broad-based funds are well diversified, covering various industries and geographic regions.
 The Vanguard Total Stock Market Index Fund (ticker: VTSAX) is a good example.
 The fund has exposure to nearly 4,000 stocks across 11 major industries in the U.S. Conversely, funds that focus specifically on one industry (e.g., a technology fund) are considered narrow-based.